-If you have ever been, then reply with "Yes, I would find the requirements for an intended software system by communicating with the system users, end users, clients, and other software system development stakeholders".
+If you have ever been, then reply with "Yes, I would find the requirements for an intended software system by communicating with the system users, end-users, clients, and other software system development stakeholders".

 What do you say about the software requirements characteristics?

-I think the software requirements characteristics are the foundation of software development, hence they must be clear correct and well-defined.
+I think the software requirements characteristics are the foundation of software development, hence they must be clear correct, and well-defined.

-These were few questions the software engineers encounter when they are interviewed that mostly depends on the post they are getting interviewed for.
+These were a few questions the software engineers encounter when they are interviewed that mostly depend on the post they are getting interviewed for.
 So, it is important for the candidates to have a proper look at the interview listings and the requirements of the post, before applying and appearing for the interview.

 And, the answers to these questions are required to be given with complete honesty.
 If a can does not know the answer, he or she can frankly say it.

-But do not act or pretend to do know them, as this may decide the position of yours in the organization and later when you can’t solve the problem, you may land yourself in a trouble and get a bad remark.
+But do not act or pretend to do know them, as this may decide your position of yours in the organization and later when you can’t solve the problem, you may land yourself in a trouble and get a bad remark.

 Section4: Mutual Understanding Questions for Software Engineers

-When the employer finds the candidate with compatible technical skills, he will move on to know the candidate’s mutual skills in a work environment, or with the co-workers, that describes the behavior and situation handling skills.
+When the employer finds the candidate with compatible technical skills, he will move on to know the candidate’s mutual skills in a work environment, or with the co-workers, which describes the behavior and situation handling skills.

 In this session, the candidate may encounter the questions as follows.